Digging Deeper into … Area (2nd to 6th)

 Category : Uncategorized

-For practical suggestions for families, and links to useful digital resources, to support children learning about the topic of time, please check out the following post: Dear Family, your Operation Maths Guide to Area
+For practical suggestions for families, and links to useful digital resources, to support children learning about the topic of area, please check out the following post: Dear Family, your Operation Maths Guide to Area

 When most of us think of area, we probably think of Area = Length x Width.
 And this in itself hints at the difficulties with this topic; our knowledge of area often centers around a formula rather than understanding the concept of area (and the ability to visualise area) as the amount of space that a surface covers/takes up (as defined in the Maths Dictionary for Kids).